public transport in Gdansk

 Although I own a car, I have to say that I much prefer to use public transport to visit many parts of the city.
 For instance, I always take a tram to go to the historic part of the midtown (Śródmieście) district, and a bus to get to the district of Wrzeszcz.

-Let’s check out the state of play with public transport in Gdańsk after an increase in ticket prices on April 3, 2023.
+Let’s check out the state of play with public transport in Gdańsk after the last increase in ticket prices on April 3, 2023.

 Is yet another wave of public transport fare increases in Gdańsk justified?